cy-bai/m2p2/README.md

 # Dataset and code for M2P2: Multimodal Persuasion Prediction using Adaptive Fusion
+Please also check the [project page](https://snap.stanford.edu/persuasion/) for more details.
 ## QPS Dataset

 We release the QPS dataset collected from the popular Chinese debate TV show, Qipashuo.
 The dataset contains multimodal (video, audio, and text) speaking segments of debaters.
 Each segment is associated with the numbers of pre- and post-vote out of 100 audience. __It is the first multimodal peresuasion dataset with the persuasion intensity__.